securedimensions/FROST-Server-OAuth/README.md

 ### Build the OAuth2 plugin
 This repository builds with the FROST-Server 2.2.0.

-Use `git clone https://github.com/securedimensions/FROST-Server-OAuth.git` to download the sources.
+Use `git clone https://github.com/securedimensions/FROST-Server-OAuth2.git` to download the sources.

-Then `cd FROST-Server-OAuth` and use command `mvn install` to produce the JAR file `FROST-Server.Auth.OAuth2-2.2.0.jar`.
+Then `cd FROST-Server-OAuth2` and use command `mvn install` to produce the JAR file `FROST-Server.Auth.OAuth2-2.2.0.jar`.
 Make sure you copy the JAR-file to the appropriate FROST-Server directory.

 ## Deployment with FROST-Server
 Use `git clone -b v2.2.x https://github.com/FraunhoferIOSB/FROST-Server.git FROST-Server-v2.2.x` to create the FROST-Server directory structure.

-Then cd `FROST-Server-v2.2.x` and `git clone https://github.com/securedimensions/FROST-Server-OAuth.git FROST-Server.Auth.OAuth2`.
+Then cd `FROST-Server-v2.2.x` and `git clone https://github.com/securedimensions/FROST-Server-OAuth2.git FROST-Server.Auth.OAuth2`.

 Add the `OAuth2` plugin to the `FROST-Server-v2.2.x/pom.xml`.